 When I became a mother I had no idea what I had just signed on for.
-Of course I had heard people talk about what having kids is like, but at 20 years old, why bother to listen?
-I was just past the “I’m 18’s” and I knew everything I needed to know.
+Of course, I had heard people talk about what having kids is like, but at 20 years old, why bother to listen?
+I was just past the “I’m 18s” and I knew everything I needed to know.

 Or so I thought.

-I didn’t know that while being able to hold my pink squirming little one and make eye contact with her was amazing, that I would also suffer from strange imaginations, serious sadness, and horrifying thoughts.
-Postpartum depression wasn’t really talked about in the early 90’s, and I had no idea what to make of it except that I thought I was going just a little bit crazy.
+I didn’t know that while being able to hold my pink squirming little one and make eye contact with her was amazing, I would also suffer from strange imaginations, serious sadness, and horrifying thoughts.
+Postpartum depression wasn’t really talked about in the early 90s, and I had no idea what to make of it except that I thought I was going just a little bit crazy.
 Knowing that I wasn’t, that there is a physiological reason behind what I was feeling, would have helped me so much.

 There was never a time in my life, prior to having my first child, when I felt myself turn into a beast who would protect something—or someone—no matter what.
 This almost animal urge just flamed in me in a moment I felt my daughter was in danger, and there was no reining it in.
-I would have killed or died for her in that moment.
+I would have killed or died for her at that moment.
 Thankfully it didn’t come to that, but my intervention had been necessary.
 It has only happened a small handful of times, but when “Momma Bear” shows up, look out.

 There is nothing so sweet, or so frustrating, as a child.
-Who else could lay her head on my shoulder and gently fall asleep one afternoon, and the next day decide to become a surgeon and cut a hole in my (new) queen-size comforter just “to see what’s inside”?
+Who else could lay her head on my shoulder and gently fall asleep one afternoon, and the next day decides to become a surgeon and cut a hole in my (new) queen-size comforter just “to see what’s inside”?
 I mean, who does that?!
 Only a child.